-3 Procedures for negotiating a VPA PA
+3. Procedures for negotiating a VPA

-3.1 Procedures for consideration of VPA PA Proposals
+3.1.
+Procedures for consideration of VPA Proposals

-The Council's negotiation procedure for VPAs PAs aims to be efficient, predictable, transparent and accountable.
+The Council's negotiation procedure for VPAs aims to be efficient, predictable, transparent and accountable.

-Council will seek to ensure that negotiations of VPAs PAs run in parallel with Planning Proposals or Development Applications or modification application.
+Council will seek to ensure that negotiations of VPAs run in parallel with Planning Proposals or Development Applications.

-3.1.1 Planning Proposals
+3.1.1.
+Planning Proposals

-Where a VPA PA Proposal is made in connection with a Planning Proposal under the Act, the Council requires the Planning Proposal to explain the purpose and nature of the VPA PA and set out in detail its proposed terms.
+Where a VPA Proposal is made in connection with a Planning Proposal under the Act, the Council requires the Planning Proposal to explain the purpose and nature of the VPA and set out in detail its proposed terms.

-Any agreement by the Council to the Planning Proposal will generally be conditional on the execution of the VPA PA by the Developer on terms satisfactory to the Council and delivered of the executed VPA PA to the Council before any amendment to the planning controls the subject of the Planning Proposal takes effect.
+Any agreement by the Council to the Planning Proposal will generally be conditional on the execution of the VPA by the Developer on terms satisfactory to the Council and delivered of the executed VPA to the Council before any amendment to the planning controls the subject of the Planning Proposal takes effect.